-New Zealand, a country located in the South Pacific, encompasses two major islands stretching north and south and separated by Cook Strait.
+New Zealand, a country located in the South Pacific, comprises two major islands stretching north and south and separated by Cook Strait.
 Its capital city is Wellington.
-The two official spoken languages are English and Māori, and the currency is the New Zealand dollar (NZD).
+The two languages are English and Māori, and the currency is the New Zealand dollar (NZD).

 PwC New Zealand employs over 1,400 people.
 The firm, which has offices in Auckland, Waikato, Hawke's Bay, Wellington, and Canterbury, provides a full range of accounting, tax, and business services to leading global, national, and local companies and to public institutions.
-Our tax services are comprised of the following core areas:
+Our tax services comprise the following core areas:

 - Corporate tax.

 - International tax.